 DEQ also clarified in the 2001 rule changes that the prevention of significant deterioration (PSD) provisions of the NSR program only applied to “federal major sources” (e.g., sources with the potential to emit a criteria pollutant greater than 100 tons per year for 28 listed source categories and 250 tons per year for all other sources).
 Prior to 2001, a source with PTE between the significant emission rate and the federal major source level was subject to “state” PSD, which required an air quality impact analysis, but did not require BACT.
 The rule changes in 2001 did not affect the stringency of the program because sources with PTE between the SER and federal major source levels are still required to conduct an air quality impact analysis or obtain offsets under the PSEL rules.

 In this rulemaking, DEQ is providing clarification for the definition of a “major modification” to be consistent with the rule changes made in 2001 when the concept of the “netting basis” was codified.
-Prior to 2001, the definition referred to the “baseline period” for determining emission increases due to physical changes and changes in the method of operation.
+Prior to 2001, the definition of major modification referred to the “baseline period” for determining emission increases due to physical changes and changes in the method of operation.
 In 2001, the definition was revised by referring to either the baseline period or “the last new source review” action for the source.
 The intent being that future increases would be compared to the most recent netting basis established for the source.
 DEQ proposes removing reference to the baseline period and most recent NSR action and use the most recent netting basis for determining increases due to physical changes or changes in the method of operation.

 This change provides clarification, but is also necessary in order to implement the NSR program for fine particulate matter (PM2.5), which became a regulated pollutant in 2011.
 PM2.5 is a fraction of total particulate matter (PM) and course particulate matter (PM10), which both have baseline periods of 1977/1978, so DEQ did not established a separate baseline period for PM2.5.
 However, due to the number of years between the baseline period and when PM2.5 became a regulated pollutant and the likelihood that most sources are configured differently now than in the baseline period, DEQ did not believe it was appropriate to establish a baseline emission rate for PM2.5.
 In most cases, it would be impracticable to obtain the information from 1977/1978 to establish the baseline emission rate.
 Therefore, the 2011 rules required that a “netting basis” be established for PM2.5, but not a baseline emission rate.
 The rules specified that the initial netting basis for PM2.5 is the PM2.5 fraction of the PM10 netting basis in effect on May 1, 2011.
 Using this approach, the netting basis for PM2.5 reflects the current configuration of the facility, as well as all previous PM10 permitting decisions.
 As a result, moving forward, it is only necessary to compare emissions increases due to future changes at a source to the netting basis and not the baseline period.